AmadejKrepek/sport-data-visualization/README.md

 It will create /dist folder in your root of the project with compiled and minified code.
 Copy and paste the content of /dist folder to your website directory.

+## User Data Storage

+User must register and login in order to use this application.

+User data is only saved in local storage of client's browser and is not send to any other device.
+When you clean up your browser's local storage, you are prompted to register and login to be able to use your application again.

 ## References

 [1] I. Jr. Fister, L. Lukač, A. Rajšp, I. Fister, L. Pečnik and D. Fister, "[A minimalistic toolbox for extracting features from sport activity files](http://iztok-jr-fister.eu/static/publications/294.pdf)", 2021 IEEE 25th International Conference on Intelligent Engineering Systems (INES), 2021, pp. 121-126, doi: 10.1109/INES52918.2021.9512927.